 In FY 2021 Lextran initiated a Comprehensive Operations Analysis (COA) to provide a path to better align resources and service demands.
-The COA will be completed in FY 2022.
-The purpose of the COA is to answer determine if transit service is being provided in the appropriate areas with adequate frequency at the appropriate times of day.
+The purpose of the COA is to determine if transit service is being provided in the appropriate areas with adequate frequency at the appropriate times of day.
 The COA will provide vision and direction to Lextran through 2025.
+Completion of the COA is anticipated in FY 2022, however MPO-related work tasks in consultation with Lextran may extend into FY 23, including presentations to the TPC and incorporating study recommendations in the MTP and TIP as appropriate.

-Phase 1 includes an existing conditions analysis to 1) analyzing existing fixed-routes and schedules in light of current market conditions, including a review of Title VI issues and Americans with Disabilities Act considerations; 2) conducting a survey of existing fixed-route, paratransit, and ride share ridership to determine demographics, trip patterns, and customer perspectives on service; 3) investigating Lextran's current position and glean future needs through public outreach, focus groups, and strategic sessions with the Lextran Board of Directors and staff; and 4) Evaluate existing funding sources.
+Phase 1 of the COA included an existing conditions analysis to 1) analyzing existing fixed-routes and schedules in light of current market conditions, including a review of Title VI issues and Americans with Disabilities Act considerations; 2) conducting a survey of existing fixed-route, paratransit, and ride share ridership to determine demographics, trip patterns, and customer perspectives on service; 3) investigating Lextran's current position and glean future needs through public outreach, focus groups, and strategic sessions with the Lextran Board of Directors and staff; and 4) Evaluate existing funding sources.

-Phase 2 of the COA includes a service alignment analysis: 1) Conduct a data-driven analysis to suggest modifications that improve fixed-route service efficiency.
-This may include short term and long-range changes to the route structure and the pulse system and the exploration of a more grid-based system with multiple transfer points; 2) Conduct a data-driven analysis that identifies and evaluates areas for investment, including new service areas, park-and-ride facilities, economic development and so forth; 3) Create fixed-route schedules in light of local market conditions that continue to provide effective service while increasing efficiency; 4) Identify operational policies and procedures to improve paratransit effectiveness and efficiency; 5) Identify target markets for rideshare expansion.
+Phase 2 of the COA included a service alignment analysis: 1) A data-driven analysis to suggest modifications that improve fixed-route service efficiency.
+This included short term and long-range changes to the route structure and the pulse system and the exploration of a more grid-based system with multiple transfer points; 2) A data-driven analysis that identifies and evaluates areas for investment, including new service areas, park-and-ride facilities, economic development and so forth; 3) Fixed-route schedules in light of local market conditions that continue to provide effective service while increasing efficiency; 4) Operational policies and procedures to improve paratransit effectiveness and efficiency; 5) Target markets for rideshare expansion.

-Phase 3 of the COA includes exploring project and programmatic feasibility including: Create comprehensive transit service scenarios, including programs of projects, for consideration by Lextran's staff and Board of Directors; evaluating emerging transportation delivery models, such as mobility as a service, and their application within the Lexington context; identifying and evaluating potential funding sources; Concluding with a summary of findings for dissemination to stakeholders.
+Phase 3 of the COA, which may extend into FY23 includes exploring project and programmatic feasibility including: Create comprehensive transit service scenarios, including programs of projects, for consideration by Lextran's staff and Board of Directors; evaluating emerging transportation delivery models, such as mobility as a service, and their application within the Lexington context; identifying and evaluating potential funding sources; Concluding with a summary of findings for dissemination to stakeholders and for TPC consideration for inclusion in the MTP and TIP.

 Total cost is \$400,000 using \$320,000 (80%) in federal FTA 5303 funds and \$80,000 (20%) in matching funds from Lextran.
-The project commenced in FY 21 and will be completed by June 2022.
+The project commenced in FY 21 and is planned for completion by June 2022.
+MPO and Lextran coordination to finalize and implement recommendations will extend into FY23.
 Lextran is the responsible agency.
 Federal funding for the study is administered by the MPO.
-MPO participation in study meetings, reviewing work projects and coordinating with the consulting team will be charged to work element 2.0 Project Identification & Prioritization.
+MPO participation in study meetings, reviewing work projects and coordinating with the consulting team will be charged to work element 3.0 Program & Project Implementation.